 Common Examples of Vandalism

-There are a variety of different actions that can count as vandalism in California.
-Many of them are honest mistakes, but no matter what your intention might be, you can still be charged, potentially with a felony.
+There are a variety of different actions that can count as vandalism in Orange County, CA. Many of them are honest mistakes, but no matter what your intention might be, you can still be charged, potentially with a felony.
 Common examples of vandalism include:

 - Drawn or spray-painted graffiti